|Guide||♦||10 Triplogs||0 Topics|

 Can drive will hike

 Perlite Road leads up to the initial area.
-Then you take a right at the boulders and head in on a small trails or go past the boulders staying right for the breath taking views.
-Coming upon the caves which are spectacular.
+Then you take a right at the boulders and head in on a small trail or go past the boulders staying right for the breathtaking views and coming upon the spectacular caves.

 Just about 100 yards in is a road on the right that says "Wagon Tracks".
 A good little side trip is to walk in and veer left.
-In the rock you will see wagon wheel tracks imbedded in the white rock.
+In the rock, you will see wagon wheel tracks embedded in the white rock.
 They go quite a distance.
 It's the trail that went to Tucson many years ago.
 They are maybe 6" deep.

-If you go past the boulders and go around you will get a great view of the town Superior, the air strip and mines.
-Veer right around the mountain and the breathtaking caves are on the right.
+If you go past the boulders and go around, you will get a great view of the town Superior, the airstrip, and mines.
+Veer right around the mountain, and the breathtaking caves are on the right.
 There are Apache Tears all over the road.
-If you have small hammer or small pick you can pop them out.
-The main caves have a fence around of danger of collapse but there are plenty of spots including the ground to find them.
-They are dark rocks that when polished you can see thru them.
-There is a story that after a massacre the Apache Indians in this area cried this mountain or tears and this is why they are called Apache Tears.
+If you have a small hammer or small pick, you can pop them out.
+The main caves have a fence around of danger of collapse, but there are plenty of spots, including the ground, to find them.
+They are dark rocks that, when polished, you can see thru them.
+There is a story that after a massacre, the Apache Indians in this area cried this mountain of tears, and this is why they are called Apache Tears.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.